Aditya-U7/Algorithms/Single_source_shortest_paths/BellmanFord's_algorithm/README.md

 Bellmand-Ford algorithm can work with negative edges in a directed graph.
+It will work with negative values given the graph does not contain any negative cycle.

+The edges to be provided in the form:

+source destination weight

 Consider the graph below: